Event-Triggered Stabilization of Nonlinear Systems with Time-Varying Sensing and Actuation Delay: Event-Triggered Design and Analysis

 Therefore, \eqref{eq:cl-as} holds by choosing $\beta(r, t) = \max\big\{\hat \beta \big(\Xi(r) + r, t - t_0\big), \big[\Xi(r) + r\big] e^{-(t - t_0)}\big\}$.
 Finally, since the triggering condition~\eqref{eq:trig} has not changed, $t_{k + 1} - t_k \ge \delta, k \ge 0$ for the same $\delta > 0$ as in Theorem~\ref{thm:zeno&gas}. \end{proof}

+\new{ \begin{remark}\longthmtitle{Separation of sensing and actuation delays} \rm It is a standard practice in the literature to combine the sensing and actuation delays into a single quantity, i.e., ``networked induced delays".
+This is in fact the basis of the predictor design in equation~(23).
+However, in our treatment, it is beneficial to keep the two delays distinct since their sources are often physically distinct and the assumptions on the sensing delay $\psi$ are significantly weaker than on the actuator delay $\phi$ (cf. Assumption~\ref{assum}). \oprocend \end{remark} }

-While the controller can theoretically discard the received states $\{x(\tau_\ell)\}_{\ell = 1}^\infty$ and rely on $x(0)$ for estimating state at all future times, closing the loop by using the most recent state value $x(\tau_{\bar \ell})$ has the clear advantage of preventing the estimator~\eqref{eq:est} from drifting indefinitely due to noise and un-modeled dynamics, as seen later in Section~\ref{sec:sims}. }
+\new{ \begin{remark}\longthmtitle{Practical importance of feedback} \rm While the controller can theoretically discard $\{x(\tau_\ell)\}_{\ell = 1}^\infty$ and rely on $x(0)$ for estimating the state at all future times, closing the loop using the most recent state value $x(\tau_{\bar \ell})$ is in practice critical for preventing the estimator~\eqref{eq:est} from drifting due to noise and un-modeled dynamics, even when the system dynamics are perfectly known.
+This is apparent, for instance, in Example~\ref{ex:1} shown later, where facing the errors caused by the numerical approximation of the prediction signal. \oprocend \end{remark} }